Fortunately, for culinary purposes, we can simplify things

 Chromalveolata: These are similar to plants - but they aren't plants, at least not yet.
 Red and green algae used to be here, but are now considered plants.

 [viri, viruses, viron (singular)] These entities are generally 100th the size of a Bacteria and most cannot be seen with an optical microscope.
 They have many shapes, but their structure is very similar to the HIV virus illustrated here.
 Whether or not they are "life forms" is a matter of opinion.
 They have been described as "organisms on the edge of life".
+Unlike the other cells on this page they lack Ribosomes, essential for reproduction.

 While tiny and relatively simple, Viri are clearly not precursors to LUCA, as they can only reproduce by infecting post-LUCA cells.
 They may have originated from DNA fragments of living cells.
 Their culinary value is negative, as they damage and kill food (and people), so we consider them no further here, except in matters of food safety.
 Illustration (Click for larger view, details and licensing).